 Python is well on its way to becoming the most popular programming language in the world.
 Tech giants such as Facebook, Amazon, Instagram, and Uber have used Python to build their mobile and desktop applications.
 In fact, 2018 ended with Python as the fastest-growing programming language–with a more than 10% increase in the number of users.

 The future looks bright for Python.
 The language’s open-source community continues to develop innovative libraries with a wide array of applications.
-In addition, big tech and the world’s top Python development companies are using it to build cutting-edge data analytics software that will change the way businesses interact with their consumers.
+In addition, big tech and the world’s top Python outsourcing companies are using it to build cutting-edge data analytics software that will change the way businesses interact with their consumers.

 These are but a few of the things that Python has in store for 2019 and beyond.
 Read on to find out more!